 About 20 percent of patients with PsA will develop spinal involvement, which is called psoriatic spondylitis.
 Inflammation of the spine can lead to complete fusion, as in ankylosing spondylitis (AS), or affect only certain areas such as the lower back or neck.
 Patients who are HLA-B27 positive are more likely than others to have their disease progress to the spine.

-PsA and ankylosing spondylitis (AS) are considered genetically and clinically related because both are inflammatory diseases related to the HLA-B27 gene.
+PsA and AS are considered genetically and clinically related because both are inflammatory rheumatic diseases linked to the HLA-B27 gene.
 HLA-B27 is a powerful predisposing gene associated with several rheumatic diseases.
 The gene itself does not cause disease, but can make people more susceptible.
 While a number of genes are linked to PsA, the highest predictive value is noted with HLA-B27.

 There are five distinct types of PsA:

 Symmetric PsA affects the same joints in multiple matching pairs on both sides of the body, can be disabling, causing varying degrees of progressive joint destruction and loss of function.